woosley/gogate/readme.md

 Report server/service status.
 This is not just another metrics system, it is just a tool to reflect your current infrastructure facts without effort

+# when to use it?

+- When you have a horriable infrastructure, you may find this useful.
+- When you have a good infrastructure, and a CMDB to control the `desired status`, you can still have it to serve as an view to `current status`.

 # status

 work in progress